 It is broken up by area and reports on the types of trees that are changing and what color they produce, what percentage toward peak, specific locations to see good color for that area, and a projected date for peak season.

 If you’re looking for other fall foliage locations, here are the Best Places to Visit in October in the USA.

 The Bureau also has live webcams set up all over the Poconos.
 If you are searching for more ideas of where to go or want to see specifically what colors are on display, take a look at the live feed.

 Tip: It’s live so don’t do your research at night!

 I will let you in on a little secret of mine.
-I use Instagram for researching things to see and do when we visit new places.
-I usually find off the beaten path places, new ones that are gaining momentum or long-time staples that are worthwhile.
+I use Instagram to research things to see and do when we visit new places.
+I usually find off-the-beaten-path places, new ones that are gaining momentum or long-time staples that are worthwhile.

 It’s nice to get a local’s perspective on where to go and what to experience.
 A simple search of the location, #poconos, led me to other popular hashtags for the area like #poconomtns, #poconomountains, #pastateparks, and #fallinpa.
 While searching through the photos, I found a few places to visit that I did not have on our original itinerary.